ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # 1) Set up LUKS2 encryption on the root partition
 # You'll be prompted to enter YES (in capitals) and create a passphrase

-# 4K encryption sectors are set at format time and cannot be changed later.
+# 4K encryption sectors are set at format time.
+# LUKS2 with 4 KiB encryption sectors is valid and often faster,
+# it is the optimal sector size according to the Arch Wiki
+#
+# N.B: 1) that changing this later requires a *FULL* re-encrypt
+#
+# 2) that using an encryption sector size like 4 KiB that's larger
+# than a physical sector size could risk data corruption on a sudden power loss.
+# Most NVMe's will be fine, but please be aware of this before following.
+#
+# And 3) that the partitions have been aligened correctly before proceeding.
+#
 cryptsetup luksFormat --type luks2 --sector-size 4096 /dev/nvme0n1p2

 # Open it and persist the useful runtime flags in the LUKS2 header
 # (these will apply automatically at every boot, including gpt-auto unlock)
 # This creates /dev/mapper/root which we'll format in the next step
 cryptsetup open \
   --allow-discards \  # n.b - This can leak usage patterns.
-Trade-off.
+Important trade-off.
   --perf-no_read_workqueue \
   --perf-no_write_workqueue \
   --perf-submit_from_crypt_cpus \